What can I expect from a Music Together® class?

 What if I miss a class during the semester?

 Families are allotted two make-ups per semester.
-(One during the spring and summer) Click here to schedule your make-up.
+Click here to schedule your make-up.

 (Please note: makeups do not carry over from previous semesters).
 Our classes tend to be full with limited space for make-ups.
 If you know you will miss a class during the semester, please let us know ASAP since this opens a spot up for someone else in need of a make-up.